MicrosoftDocs/fabric-docs/docs/data-factory/connector-azure-cosmosdb-for-nosql.md

 ms.custom: template-how-to, build-2023
 ---

-# Set up you Azure Cosmos DB for NoSQL connection
+# Set up your Azure Cosmos DB for NoSQL connection

 This article outlines the steps to create an Azure Cosmos DB for NoSQL connection.